codio/site/source/docs/getting-started.html.markdown

 Signup from the signup link at the top of the page at [Codio.com](http://codio.com) or by going to [http://codio.com/p/signup](http://codio.com/p/signup).

+You can sign in with Codio or GitHub.
+If you signin with Github, your account will be associated with GitHub from that point on.

+You can also associate your account with a Github account from the Codio->Account menu item.

 ##2.
 Create a Project
 Once you have signed in, you can [create a new project](/docs/console/creating) by clicking on the Create Project link in the Dashboard.